The Kerala Story: Bans and litigation

 On the eve of release, several petitions were filed at the Madras High Court, Kerala High Court and the Supreme Court of India, calling for a ban on grounds of promoting communal disharmony.
 The petitions were either declined to be heard or dismissed by the courts; however, the film-makers were asked to remove all promotional materials, including the teaser, that claimed thirty two thousand girls to have converted to Islam and joined the Islamic State in real life.

 On 8 May, the Government of West Bengal banned the movie, characterising the film as "hate speech", and citing adverse intelligence reports that had reported increased communal tensions in the audience.
 The filmmakers challenged the decision in the Supreme Court and the ban was stayed.
-However, the filmmakers had to accept the addition of two disclaimers — that the figures in the film were inauthentic, and that the film was a "fictionalised" portrayal of real-life events.
+However, the filmmakers had to accept the addition of two disclaimers – that the figures in the film were inauthentic, and that the film was a "fictionalised" portrayal of real-life events.

 Controversy over National Film Award

 The film's National Film Award win drew criticism from political leaders in Kerala.
 Chief Minister Pinarayi Vijayan accused the film of spreading misinformation and promoting communal narratives, calling the award an insult to Indian cinema's secular tradition.
 Opposition leader V. D. Satheesan and Congress MP K. C. Venugopal also condemned the decision, alleging political bias and misuse of the award to promote a divisive agenda.
 Both the ruling Left Democratic Front and the opposition United Democratic Front opposed the recognition, while the Bharatiya Janata Party supported the film.
+Actor-politician Prakash Raj also criticized the National Award juries for awarding the film.